-East Leicestershire and Rutland Clinical Commissioning Group (ELR CCG) is committed to eliminating discrimination, advancing equality of opportunity and fostering good relations between different groups of people as set out in our latest Equality and Inclusion Strategy 2017 – 2021.
+NHS East Leicestershire and Rutland Clinical Commissioning Group is committed to eliminating discrimination, advancing equality of opportunity and fostering good relations between different groups of people.
+You can find out about this commitment including details of our current equalities objectives in our latest Equality and Inclusion Strategy 2017 – 2021.

 Equality Act 2010

 The Equality Act was introduced in 2010 to make it easier for people and organisations to understand discrimination law.
-The Act provides protection to groups of people who may be discriminated against because of certain characteristics they share.
-It provides a legal framework to protect the rights of individuals and advance equality of opportunity for all.
-The characteristics (groups) protected by the Equality Act (2010) include:
+The Act provides protection to groups of people who may be discriminated against because of certain characteristics they share; and provides a legal framework to protect the rights of individuals and advance equality of opportunity for all.

-Within ELR CCG, we also consider the healthcare needs of other vulnerable groups, such as carers and consider health inequalities associated with social deprivation.
+Within ELR CCG, we also consider the healthcare needs of other vulnerable groups, such as carers and consider health inequalities associated with social deprivation to: